 Profile submitted by Jonathan Scherbel-Ball

 All aspects of media and information law and the law of internet intermediary liability.
 This includes defamation, privacy, breach of confidence, data protection, freedom of information, malicious falsehood, harassment, contempt of court, protection of sources, reporting restrictions and media regulation.
-Significant cases include: Galloway v Frazer and Google Inc. NIQB 7; KL & NN v Sunday Newspapers Ltd NIQB 88; C v BBC NIQB 86; Hegglin v Google Inc. EWHC 3973; McIntosh v ICO (EA/2014/0033); Loughran v Century Newspapers NICA 26; Surrey County Council v Al Hilli EWHC 2190 (Fam); Tilbrook v Parr EWHC 1946 (QB); Hunt v Obregan All ER (D) 217; King v Grundon All ER (D) 96.
+Significant cases include: Cushnahan v BBC NIQB 30; Cooper v National Crime Agency 2017, Galloway v Frazer & Google Inc NIQB 7, Hegglin v Google Inc EWHC 3973, Hazelwood v ICO and Cabinet Office (EA/2016/0204); McIntosh v ICO and BBC (EA/2014/0033), Loughran v Century Newspapers NICA 26; Surrey County Council v Al Hilli EWHC 2190 (Fam), Tilbrook v Parr EWHC 1946 (QB); King v Grundon All Er (D) 96

 Called to the Bar of England and Wales and the Bar of Northern Ireland

 MA (Hons) Modern History and Politics, Oxford.
 MPhil, Modern European History, Cambridge.
 Qualified as solicitor in 2007, training at Dechert LLP.
 Solicitor, BBC Litigation Department 2007-09.
 Called to the Bar in 2010.
 Tenant at One Brick Court since July 2011